Moon Ji-yoon

 Moon Ji-yoon (18 February 1984 – March 18, 2020) was a South Korean actor and model.
-He was best known for his supporting roles in Cheese in the Trap, Cheese in the Trap and Weightlifting Fairy Kim Bok-joo.
+He was best known for his supporting roles in Cheese in the Trap TV series and its film adaptation and Weightlifting Fairy Kim Bok-joo.

 Biography

 Moon Ji-yoon was born on February 18, 1984.
 He started his acting career in 2002 and also did modeling.
-He had supporting roles in dramas such as Cheese in the Trap, Weightlifting Fairy Kim Bok-joo and Cheese in the Trap.
+He had supporting roles in dramas such as Cheese in the Trap series, its film adaptation and Weightlifting Fairy Kim Bok-joo.

 Death

 Moon Ji-yoon died on March 18, 2020.
 His agency Dream Stone Entertainment stated that he died due to sore throat condition.
 His parents held the funeral privately.